-- A. The first meeting of each year, the Board shall elect a chairman and a vice-chairman from its members.
-The vice-chairman shall have authority to act as chairman during the absence or disability of the chairman. - B. A majority of members of a Board shall constitute a quorum.
-No action of the Board is official, however, unless authorized by a majority of the Board. - C. Council may appoint up to three (3) alternate members to serve upon the Board of Zoning Appeals in accordance with West Virginia Code Section 8A-8-3. - D. The Board may appoint and fix the compensation of a secretary and such employees as are necessary for the discharge of its duties all in conformity to and compliance with salaries and compensation therefore fixed by the City. - E. The Board shall adopt such rules concerning the filing of appeals and applications for variances special permits, and special exceptions, giving of notice and conduct of hearings as shall be necessary to carry out their duties under the provisions of this Ordinance. - F. The Board shall keep minutes of its proceedings, keep records of its examination and other official actions and shall record the vote on all actions taken.
-All minutes and records shall be filed in the office of the Planning Director and shall be a public record. - G. The Board shall have the following powers and it shall be its duty to: - 1.
-Hear and determine appeals from and review any order, requirement, decision or determination made by an administrative official charged with the enforcement of this Ordinance. - 2.
-Permit and authorize exceptions to the district regulations only in classes of cases or in particular situations as specified in this Ordinance. - 3.
-Authorize upon appeal in specific cases such variance from the terms of this Ordinance as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of the provisions of the Ordinance will result in unnecessary hardship, and so that the spirit of this Ordinance shall be observed and substantial justice done. - H. Any aggrieved owner or tenant of real property who shows that his property will be substantially affected by an order, requirement, decision or determination made by an administrative official charged with the enforcement of this Ordinance may appeal such to the Board of Zoning Appeals. - I. In exercising its powers, the Board may reverse or affirm, wholly or partly, or modify the order, requirements, decision to determinations appealed from as in its opinion ought to be done on the premises, and to that end shall have all the powers of the officer from whom the appeal is taken. - J. An appeal taken from the requirement, decision or the determination made by an administrative official charged with the enforcement of this Ordinance shall be filed with the Board.
-The appeal shall specify the grounds thereof and shall be filed within 30 days of the decision of the administrative official and in such form as may be prescribed by the Board by general rule.
+- A. The first meeting of each year, the Board shall elect a chairperson and vice chairperson from its members.
+The vice-chairperson shall have authority to act as chairperson during the absence or disability of the chairperson. - B. A majority of members of a Board shall constitute a quorum.
+No action of the Board is official, however, unless authorized by a majority of the Board. - C. Alternate members. - 1.
+Council may appoint up to three (3) alternate members to serve upon the Board of Zoning Appeals.
+Alternate members must meet the same eligibility requirements as full members which is outlined in W. Va.
+Code, § 8A-8-3. - 2.
+An alternate member shall serve on the board when one of the regular members is unable to serve.
+The alternate member shall serve until a final determination is made in the matter to which alternate member was initially called on to serve. - 3.
+The Board of Zoning appeals shall establish rules and procedures for designating an alternate member.
+An alternate member shall have the same powers and duties of a regular board member. - D. With consent from the governing body, the board may hire employees necessary to carry out the duties and responsibilities of the board, provided that the governing body sets the salaries and supervises the fiscal affairs and responsibilities of the board. - E. The Board shall adopt such rules concerning the filing of appeals, including the processes and forms for the appeal, and applications for variances, and conditional uses (sometimes called special permits or special exceptions), giving of notice and conduct of hearings as shall be necessary to carry out their duties under the provisions of this Ordinance. - F. Record Keeping.
+The Board shall - 1.
+Keep minutes of its proceedings; - 2.
+Keep and accurate and complete audio record of all the board's proceedings and official actions and keep the audio record in a safe manner, which audio record is accessible within twenty-four hours of demand, for three years; - 3.
+Record the vote on all actions taken; - 4.
+Take responsibility for the custody and preservation of all papers and documents of the board.
+All minutes and records shall be filed in the office of the Planning Director and shall be public records. - G. The Board shall have the following powers and it shall be its duty to: - 1.
+Hear and determine appeals from and review any order, requirement, decision or determination made by an administrative official, or board charged with the enforcement of the zoning ordinance or rule and regulation adopted pursuant thereto. - 2.
+Authorize exceptions to the district rules and regulations only in the classes of cases or in particular situations, as specified in the zoning ordinance. - Hear and decide conditional uses of the zoning ordinance upon which the board is required to act under the zoning ordinance. - 4.
+Authorize upon appeal in specific cases a variance to the zoning ordinance.

+5. Reverse, affirm, or modify the order, requirement, decision, or determination appealed from and have all the powers and authority of the official or board from which the appeal was taken.